Plan for This Evening

-Here’s a link to papil infallibility and ex cathedra.
+Here’s a link to papal infallibility and ex cathedra.

-Remind me to tell you a story about two students from last year’s Intro to Technical Comm class…connotations of “feminism.”
+Remind me to tell you a story about two students from an Intro to Technical Comm class from several years ago that discussed the connotations of “feminism.”

 Victor Hugo’s Les Misérables

-While I read this book over break, and I thought about all I know about France, French History, European history, etc., and I realized that philosophy and philosophers always played a major role in the narratives I’ve absorbed.
+While I read this book over Winter break one year, I thought about all I knew regarding France, French History, European history, etc., and I realized that philosophy and philosophers always played a major role in the narratives I’ve absorbed.
 The French Revolution was a HUGE deal.
-That seems obvious, but Hugo’s book seems to capture the difference in society after the Revolution.
+Ok, that’s obvious, but Hugo’s book seems to capture the difference in society after the Revolution.
 It’s fallacious to think that all history leads ideally to the present as if it were staged, but we (historians included) can’t help but think about history as progressing.

 Anyway, Descartes is a major influence on French/European thinking (again, probably obvious).
 Although Hugo isn’t responding to Descartes, he’s capturing an essence of French intellectual thought in the context of post-Waterloo Europe.

-While reading Les Misérables, I was thinking about this class and how it could be worked into the reading.
+While reading Les Misérables, I was thinking about how to work it into the reading.
 I wasn’t going to assign the 1463-page book!
 But I wanted to see if we could discuss the thinking and ideology that made this book possible.
 After all, novels (as are people, technologies, ideas, etc.) are products of the society from which they come.